A day that will live in infamy…

 With the USS California in dry dock, William Croft Served transferred in February 1942 to the USS Indiana where he served as Turret, Division, and Deck Officer until 1944.
 He left INDIANA shortly after the great collision between INDIANA and WASHINGTON – this was the worst collision in the history of our Navy, and reduced both ships to six knots maximum speed, within 90 miles of a Japanese airfield.
 He served out the war in MASSACHUSETTS in various capacities, ending up in command with the ship in mothballs, tied to a dock in Norfolk.
 He resigned from the Navy in December, 1946.

-Photo of Midshipman Croft courtesy of the United States Naval Academy, Annapolis, Maryland.
+The photo of Cadet Croft is from the 1936 Sphinx, The Annual of the South Carolina Corps of Cadets.
+The photo of Midshipman Croft is courtesy of the United States Naval Academy, Annapolis, Maryland.

 Harry Kleinbeck Pickett, Class of 1911, was responsible for preparing defense plans for Midway, Wake, Johnston and Palmyra Islands in the Pacific and was serving as Commanding Officer of the Marine Barracks at Pearl Harbor on December 7, 1941.
 At that time, he held the rank of Colonel.

-During World War II served as Commanding General of Marine Forces for the 14th Naval District and had a key assignment as head of training for Marine Amphibious Forces in the Pacific, also commended for critical role in training of US Army troops who served in the Pacific Theater.
+During World War II, he served as Commanding General of Marine Forces for the 14th Naval District and had a key assignment as head of training for Marine Amphibious Forces in the Pacific.
+There he was commended for his critical role in training of US Army troops who served in the Pacific Theater.
 He held the rank of Major General at the time of his retirement in 1946.

 Harry K. Pickett (January 9, 1888 – March 19, 1965), a native of Ridgeway, South Carolina, was the first drum major of the cadet band when it was founded in 1909 at The Citadel.
 He received his Bachelor degree in Engineering in 1911 and his commission in the Marine Corps in 1913.
 He was also a veteran of WWI.

-More information can be found on his Findagrave memorial.
+More information can be found on Gen. Pickett’s Findagrave memorial.

 Photo of Cadet Pickett taken from the 1911 Sphinx, the Yearbook of the South Carolina Corps of Cadets, The Citadel, Charleston, South Carolina.